pindell-matt/mastermind/README.md

 What's your guess?
 ```

-They can then enter a guess in the form `rrgb`
+They can then enter the initials of each color in their guess - either in upper case or lower case - like so, `rrgb`
+At this point, the player can submit their guess, or:

 * `'q'` or `'quit'` will still provide the option to exit the game
 * `'c'` or `'cheat'` will reveal the final answer

-* Players are prompted to try again if their answer is too long or too short
-* Feedback is also given for partially correct answers, as seen in the example below:
+Players are prompted to try again if their answer is too long or too short (and is neither `'q'` / `'quit'` or `'c'` / `'cheat'`) and feedback is given for partially correct answers, as seen in the example below:

 ```
 'RRGB' has 3 of the correct elements with 2 in the correct positions